Sacraments and Rites

 Baptized children usually celebrate the Sacrament of Confirmation following their First Communion.
 In the Diocese of Hamilton, children are invited to celebrate Confirmation in grade seven or later.
 The catechetical formation for this sacrament takes place in our Catholic School and, for children not attending the Catholic School, through the Diocesan catechetical program.

 • Adults who are interested in the Catholic faith and wish to become members of the Catholic Church, are invited to contact the parish office to arrange a personal meeting with the Pastor.
-The preparation for Christian initiation (Baptism, Confirmation and the Eucharist) includes weekly meetings (usually beginning in September and concluding shortly after Easter), and attendance at the Sunday Eucharist, which is the heart of a Catholic way of life.
+The preparation for Christian initiation (Baptism, Confirmation and the Eucharist) includes weekly meetings (beginning in September and concluding shortly after Easter), and attendance at the Sunday Eucharist, which is the heart of a Catholic way of life.
+Our Initial Meeting will take place at St. Joseph Parish Hall on Wednesday, September 24, 2025 beginning at 7:00 p[.m.

 The formation for Adult Initiation takes place as a collaborate ministry of St. Joseph Parish, Canadian Martyrs Parish and the Cathedral Basilica Parish.
 Meetings are held on Wednesday evenings from 7:00 – 8:30 p.m.
 The associated rites are celebrated in the respective parishes.